timothy-taylor/tcl-42-smart-shopping-list/README.md

 ## What is this project?

-This is a smart shopping app developed by a group of three developers under the [collab lab](https://the-collab-lab.codes/about-us/) mentorship program.
-This stylish app allows users to keep track of the items they purchase and how frequent they purchase those items.
-This app is accessibility friendly.
+This is a smart shopping app developed by a group of three developers under [The Collab Lab](https://the-collab-lab.codes/about-us/) mentorship program.
+This sleek app allows users to keep track of the items they purchase and learns the purchase frequency those items.
+This app is mobile and accessibility (a11y) friendly.

 ## How does it work?
-As a user, you will need to create a new shopping list and get your three word token.
-Then you will be able to add items to your shopping list which will be saved to your token.
-Each time you buy and item, the app will keep track of your purchase frequency.
-If an item is purchased more frequently, then that item will be at the top of your list.
+As a user, you can create a shopping list which is associated with a three word token.
+You can also use a shared token to access a shopping list.
+Once inside your list, you can add/delete items to/from your shopping list.
+Each time you buy an item the app will estimate and log the item's next purchase date.
+The list is sorted by purchase frequency of the items with color styles and accessibility labels for the different tiers of purchase frequencies (soon, kind-of-soon, not-soon, inactive).

 ## Demo